List of The Cosby Show episodes: Episodes

-Season 1 (1984–85)
+Season 1 (1984–1985)

 The opening credits show the Huxtable family arriving at Central Park and playing various sports there, in a series of still images.
 The show's theme song, titled "Kiss Me", was composed by Stu Gardner and Bill Cosby.
 Two different versions of the theme song were used in this season: a longer version in the pilot and one other episode, and a shorter version with a slightly different arrangement for the rest of the episodes.

 The pilot was recorded in May 1984.
 Regular production began in July 1984, with the episode "Goodbye Mr. Fish" (#0102), which was recorded during the first week of August.

 Sabrina LeBeauf appeared as Sondra Huxtable in only four episodes: the 10th, 19th, 21st, and 24th of the season.

-Season 2 (1985–86)
+Season 2 (1985–1986)

 For this season, the opening credits were changed to a series of clips of the cast dancing in a gray, featureless room.
 Each cast member, in descending age of their characters, dances alongside Cosby as his/her name is shown in the credits.
 Then as the production credits appear, Cosby is seen alone, stiffly "dancing" to the music.
 On the last note of the music, he quickly turns his head and looks into the camera before the image fades to black.

-A new musical arrangement of the theme song was used, but it did not depart sgnificantly from the general "jazzy" feel of the first season.
+A new musical arrangement of the theme song was used, but it did not depart significantly from the general "jazzy" feel of the first season.
 As before, two different versions of the theme were used, with the longer version featuring more of a synth beat than the shorter.
 Midway through the season, following her marriage to NBC sportscaster Ahmad Rashad, Phylicia Ayers-Allen's name in the opening credits was changed to Phylicia Rashād.
 (The diacritic was dropped in season five, when her credit was changed to Phylicia Rashad.)
 After producer Caryn Sneider got married, her credit was also changed to use her married name, Caryn Sneider Mandabach.

 Sabrina Le Beauf (as Sondra) became a regular cast member in this season, appearing in 9 of the 25 episodes.

-Season 3 (1986–87)
+Season 3 (1986–1987)

 This season's opening credits featured the cast dancing to Latin jazz in a bluish gray room.
 As in the previous season, Cosby dances alone as the production credits appear and quickly turns his head to look into the camera on the final musical note.
 Again, two versions of the sequence were used, however, unlike in previous seasons, the long and short versions differed only in their editing, not in the sound of the music.

 Phylicia Rashad was pregnant throughout much of this season, so the crew hid her stomach for most of the season using such devices as kitchen counters or bed covers.
 She did not appear in the 13th and 14th episodes of the season.

 Despite continuing to be credited as series regulars, Sabrina Le Beauf (Sondra) did not appear in 17 of the season's 25 episodes and Lisa Bonet (Denise) in 14 of the episodes.